goodgrid/okta-account-migrator/README.md

 _To Do_

-- Implement HTTPS/TLS in Express
+- Implement code verification using Node.js SEA or code signing
 - Implement actual moving of accounts via batches and creation of CSV
 - Implement Helmet for web server hardening
+- Decommission accounts at the source Okta instance after succesful verification

+(done)
+- ✅ Implement HTTPS/TLS in Express

 ## References